 When click “Java-spring” link, following screen will appear.
 This shows generated war file for our deployment which is java-spring-0.0.1-SNAPSHOT.war

-Hope this article will help you in making best use of Jenkins tool in java application development.
+Hope this article will help you in making the best use of Jenkins tool in java application development.
 If you did not understand anything, contact professionals and ask your doubts.
 You can leave your feedback for this post in your comments.Tags: Java, java application development, JDK, Jenkins, Spring, Web Based Application